SBA 7(a) vs. 504 Loans: Which One Do You Actually Need?

 The paperwork

 Let's be real: SBA loans involve a lot of paperwork.
 More than a conventional bank loan, and way more than a DSCR or bridge loan.
 The SBA has its own forms on top of whatever the bank requires.
-Here's the full document list:

-SBA-specific forms:
+SBA-specific forms

-- SBA Form 1919 — Borrower Information Form.
-This is the main application.
+The main application.
 Covers your business details, ownership structure, use of funds, and borrower history.
 Every owner with 20%+ ownership fills one out.

-- SBA Form 413 — Personal Financial Statement.
 Lists all your personal assets, liabilities, income, and net worth.
 Yes, even your spouse's info if you're married.

-- SBA Form 912 — Statement of Personal History.
 Criminal background disclosure.
 Any arrest or conviction must be disclosed.
 This doesn't automatically disqualify you, but it triggers additional review.

-Business documents:
+Business documents

 For real estate purchases, add:

-- Purchase agreement
+- • Purchase agreement

-- Environmental questionnaire (Phase I may be required)
+- • Environmental questionnaire (Phase I may be required)

-- Appraisal
+- • Appraisal

-- Property details (square footage, zoning, condition)
+- • Property details (sqft, zoning, condition)

 For business acquisitions, add:

-- Letter of Intent or Purchase Agreement
+- • Letter of Intent or Purchase Agreement

-- Asset list and valuation
+- • Asset list and valuation

-- Seller's financial statements
+- • Seller's financial statements

-It's a stack.
+Heads up: It's a stack.
 Budget 2-4 weeks just to gather and organize everything before you submit.

 The process

-- Find an SBA-approved lender.
-Not every bank does SBA loans, and experience matters enormously.
-An "SBA Preferred Lender" (PLP) can approve loans in-house without sending the file to the SBA for review, which shaves weeks off the timeline.
 The biggest SBA lenders — Huntington, Live Oak, Wells Fargo, Newtek — process thousands of these annually.
 A community bank that does three SBA loans a year will be slower and more likely to hit snags.

-- Pre-qualification.
 The lender reviews your business financials at a high level to determine if you're in the right ballpark.
 This typically takes a few days.

-- Full application.
 You submit the complete document package.
 The lender's underwriting team reviews everything.
 They'll come back with questions.
 Lots of questions.
 Expect 2-4 rounds of back-and-forth.

-- Credit memo & approval.
 The lender prepares a credit memo summarizing the deal and recommending approval.
 If they're a Preferred Lender, they approve it themselves.
 If not, the file goes to the SBA for authorization, adding 5-10 business days.

-- Closing.
 Loan documents are prepared, you sign, funds are disbursed.
 For real estate deals, there's usually a title company or attorney involved.

 Realistic timeline: 45-90 days from complete application to funding.
 Some lenders advertise 30 days, which is possible for simple deals with a Preferred Lender, but don't bank on it.